Cloakedshiny/Cloakedshiny/README.md

 #### I am a small developer
 ![I am a small developer ](https://api.creavite.co/out/aG4w1fTWuarcmal8_static.png)

-📘・Currently learning python
+- 📘・Currently learning python
-🍒・Contact me on discord ! ( cloakedshiny#5708 )
+- 🍒・Contact me on discord ! ( cloakedshiny#5708 )
-📇・My goal for 2022 is to have a stable business
+- 📇・My goal for 2022 is to have a stable business

 Skills: still learning...

-- 🔭 I’m currently working on this page.